International Foundation Programme - Art, Design and Media

 12 and 9 month IFP students only

 This module provides you with the opportunity to familiarise yourself with the skills needed to study in a UK university.
 You will learn about UK Higher Education culture, and acquaint yourself with the many university support mechanisms to develop your skills and thrive at university.
-This will be learnt through a number of ways including onsite communicative and task-based learning.
-This will engage you in the active use of the English language and encourage you to study at university more proactively and independently.
-In addition, you will also be introduced to your subject specialisms and the International Foundation Programme as a whole.

 Students on the 12-month International Foundation Programme will study 2-terms of this module.